Ceceilia M. Markham, DMD Orthodontist is now Warrington Orthodontics.

 How Long Will Treatment Last?

 Orthodontic treatment is a journey towards achieving a healthy, aligned, and beautiful smile.
-Whether you're considering treatment for yourself or a loved one, one of the most common questions people ask is: "How long will orthodontic treatment last?"
+Whether you're considering treatment for yourself or a loved one, one of the most common questions people ask is: "How long will orthodontic treatment take?"
 While the exact duration varies based on a variety of factors, understanding what influences the treatment timeline can help you set realistic expectations.

 Orthodontics